 The non-CPU Vcore voltages do not utilize the Adaptive or Override voltage settings.
 Instead, these use a pulldown menu to select preset voltages, as shown in the image below.
 The voltages for these components are set by detection during POST, and E-LEET will open the pulldown to the currently detected voltage.
 Please be careful when adjusting voltages, as there are risks to running electronics out of spec.
 Although EVGA warranties overclocking, other components are manufactured by different brands (i.e. RAM and CPU), which may have different policies towards overclocking.
 When your changes are complete, click "Apply Selection" at the bottom, or return to defaults by clicking the "Restore" button.

-Below is the voltage range list within E-LEET for Coffee Lake-S processors:
+Below are the voltage range lists within E-LEET for Intel[®] Skylake-X and Kaby Lake-X processors: